chimericdream/worldofpannotia.com/src/_feats/greater-spell-penetration.md

   benefit: |
     You get a +2 bonus on caster level checks (1d20 + caster level) made to overcome a creature's spell resistance.
 This bonus stacks with the one from Spell Penetration.
   special: |
-    This bonus also applies to dispel checks made when casting _dispel magic_ and _dispel magic, greater_.
+    This bonus also applies to dispel checks made when casting {% spell_link dispel-magic %} and _dispel magic, greater_.
 ---